 So here is the bonus, maybe the best aspect of this charger, it works off of a 12vDC power source without any problems.
 Now, instead of having six 12vDC charger/adapter cables spider-webbed off my portable power box I can have a single charging station with a single cable handling all of it.
 That means you can run this charger unit off any vehicle’s cigarette lighter outlet.
 Sweet!

-If you are running multiple radios for your family, group, church, etc. you might want to take a serious look at the Retivis Universal Charger.
+If you are running multiple radios for your family, group, church, etc. you might want to take a serious look at the Retivis Universal Charger for Baofeng radios.
 This is a great solution for the right application.
 I love it!

 Where to buy –